DasAuto39/Image_Processing_5thSems/README.md

    - Attach the `Controller.cs` script to your Live2D model GameObject.

 5. **Optimization**
-   - In the Inspector view of your model, locate the **Cubism Pose Controller** component (if attached) and uncheck/disable it to prevent conflicts with our custom controller.
+   - In the Inspector view of your model, locate the **Cubism Pose Controller** component and uncheck/disable it to prevent conflicts with our custom controller.

 6. **Running the Application**
    - Press the **Play** button in Unity to start the server listener.